malloc47/git-hq/readme.md

 # git-hq
-A global remote manager for git
+A remote manager for git

 ## Use Cases
 Have lots of git repos everywhere?
 Have lots of machines you work on?
 Have lots of remotes for each repo?